caseyfischer/Prominent-Edge-Take-Home/README.md

 you will need API keys for google maps and meteostat (these are both available for free).

-create a `.env` file containing these API keys:
+create a `.env` file at the top level of this directory containing these API keys:

 ```js
 VITE_GOOGLE_MAPS_API_KEY="your google maps api key here!!"